Developmental Disabilities Services

 Developmental Disabilities provides support and training to individuals and families in order to maximize community and family inclusion, independence, and self-sufficiency; to prevent institutionalization; and to enable institutionalized individuals to return to the community.
 To achieve this goal, Developmental Disabilities contracts with private, nonprofit and for-profit organizations to provide an array of residential services, day services, and family support services.

-For Public Comment - The North Dakota Department of Human Servicesí Developmental Disabilities Division is seeking public comment on amending the Traditional Individual with Intellectual Disabilities/Developmental Disabilities (IID/DD) Waiver to increase capacity and to comply with the new Home and Community-Based Services (HCBS) rule that includes HCBS settings and person-centered planning.
+For Public Comment - The N.D.
+Department of Human Servicesí Developmental Disabilities Division is seeking public comment on amending the Traditional Individual with Intellectual Disabilities/Developmental Disabilities (IID/DD) Waiver to increase capacity and to comply with the new Home and Community-Based Services (HCBS) rule that includes HCBS settings and person-centered planning.
 See Public Notice.